josealv23/chipseq_pipeline-1/README.md

 **Params:**

-working_directory: /home/bag1/temp
+working_directory:

 main_folder:  prr5_samples

-genome_folder: /home/bag1/prr5_samples/genome/chromosome1.fa
+genome_folder: location of the file.fa containing the genome

-annotation_folder: /home/bag1/prr5_samples/annotation/chromosome1.gtf
+annotation_folder: location of the file.gtf containing the genome

-installation_folder: /home/bag1/opt/chipseq_pipeline
+installation_folder:

-chip_location: /home/bag1/prr5_samples/samples/chip/chip_prr5_chr1.fastq
+chip_location: location of the fastq file

-input_location: /home/bag1/prr5_samples/samples/input/input_prr5_chr1.fastq
+input_location: location of the fastq file

-output.file: /fran/bag1/prr5_samples/results/prr5_target_genes.txt
+output.file: location of the output file with the result of target genes

 **Example**